ikuehne/craeft/README.md

 from 1 (for a boolean) to 64.

 Also, the compiler optimizes simple tail calls.
-The code it produces for this function is (after cleaning up a couple of labels and removing some assembler directives):
+The code it produces for this function on x86 is (after cleaning up a couple of labels and removing some assembler directives):

 ```assembly_x86
 fact: